JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 ## Overriding `dev`'ed JLL packages

-In the event that a user wishes to override the binaries within a JLL package with their own binaries, the user may use the `dev_jll()` method inside of JLL packages to check out a mutable copy of the package to their `~/.julia/dev` directory.
-An `override` directory will be created within the package directory, providing a convenient location for the user to copy in their own libraries over the typical artifact-sourced ones.
+In the event that a user wishes to override the content within a JLL package with their own binaries/libraries/files, the user may use the `dev_jll()` method provided by JLL packages to check out a mutable copy of the package to their `~/.julia/dev` directory.
+An `override` directory will be created within that package directory, providing a convenient location for the user to copy in their own files over the typically artifact-sourced ones.
 See the segment on "Building and testing JLL packages locally" in the [Building Packages](./building.md) section of this documentation for more information on this capability.